-Projects must directly address and/or implement a funding priority in the bullet-point lists below.
-These priorities directly reflect the current goals, initiatives, and priorities of the CCAC and the CMP's 2023 - 2028 NOAA Performance Measures.
-In the application, applicants should explain how their project directly fulfills the listed priority.
+Projects must directly address and/or implement a funding priority listed below.
+These priorities directly reflect the current goals, initiatives, and priorities of the CCAC and the CMP's 2023 - 2028 NOAA Performance Measures (see Appendix F).
+Applicants should be prepared to explain how their project directly fulfills the listed priority in the CMP application using the keywords listed in the funding priority or sub priority.

-Projects that do not DIRECTLY address or implement one of the funding priorities in the bullet-point lists will not receive funding.
+Projects that do not DIRECTLY address or implement one of the funding priorities will not receive funding.